 "Utilize application "whitelisting," which allows only specific programs to run on your computer.
 This will prevent malicious programs from running on your computer."

-"Application whitelisting is one of the best endpoint security strategies as it allows only specified programs to run, while blocking all others, including malicious software."
+"Application whitelisting is one of the best endpoint security strategies for application control as it allows only specified programs to run, while blocking all others, including malicious software."